Coderad32/OpenFiles/README.md

 5. Contributing - Support Code
 6. License - MIT

-## Introduction
+## Introduction / Summary

-This project is a smaller idea to get done create a user space for users to work
+This project OpenFiles is a DATA driven networking project

 cli python application

 ## Installation
 To install this project, follow these steps: